infinum/eightshift-docs/website/docs/basics/blocks-styles.md

 --variable3: test3;
 ```

-## Manual Variables - Editor only
+## Manual variables inside the Block editor

-If you want to add manual attributes only to the editor you can use the `variablesEditor` key.
-Everything else applies from the `Manual Variables`.
+If you want to add manual variables that only apply inside the Block editor you can use the `variablesEditor` key.
+Everything works the same as described in the _Manual variables_ section.
-If you combine `variablesEditor` and `variables` in one manifest, both of them will be outputted in the editor but only `variables` will be outputted on the frontend.
+If you define both `variablesEditor` and `variables`, both will be output in the editor, but only `variables` will be output on the frontend.

 **Manifest:**
 ```json